 Once you’ve employed the principles of passive solar design in your home, you can turn to a variety of choices that affect your energy efficiency.
 These include insulation, heating and cooling equipment, hot water and appliances, and final sealing.

 If you are planning a solid log home you may wonder why the mention of insulation, since solid log walls provide their own insulation.
-However, you shouldn’t forget about your roof; many log homes have framed dormers and gables that require insulation as well.
+However, to reap the most benefits from energy-efficient construction, you shouldn’t forget about your roof; many log homes have framed dormers and gables that require insulation as well.
 There are a variety of ways to insulate wall and roof cavities in your log home.
 Your choice can have a significant impact on both your heating and cooling bills.

 Almost everyone is familiar with the fluffy fiberglass or mineral wool batts that are used to insulate framed walls and attics.
 This is probably the most popular and least expensive insulation used.
 Batt or blanket insulation can be very effective if it is installed correctly.
 Unfortunately, that’s a big if.
 Batt insulation is often installed by carpenters or drywall hangers whose mission is simply to “git ‘er done” so they can move on to something that itches less.
 This is a recipe for a poor insulation job with lots of voids and areas of compressed insulation where efficiency is compromised.